Motive likely not terror-related in ‘brutal’ Danish shooting

-COPENHAGEN, Denmark (AP) — A gunman who killed three people when he opened fire in a crowded shopping mall acted alone and apparently selected his victims at random, Danish police said Monday, all but ruling out that the attack was an “act of terrorism.”
+COPENHAGEN, Denmark (AP) — A gunman who killed three people when he opened fire in a crowded shopping mall acted alone and apparently selected his victims at random, Danish police said Monday, all but ruling out that the attack was related to terrorism.

+Authorities filed preliminary charges of murder and attempted murder against a 22-year-old Danish man, who will be held for 24 days in a secure mental health facility while authorities investigate the crime, prosecutor Søren Harbo told reporters.

+After the custody hearing, defense lawyer Luise Høj said she agreed to have her client undergo a mental exam.
+She did not comment on the charges.
+Police have said the man was known to mental health service without elaborating.

 “It was the worst possible nightmare,” Danish Prime Minister Mette Frederiksen said Monday, calling the attack “unusually brutal.”

 The three killed were a 17-year-old boy and a 17-year-old girl, both Danes, and a 47-year-old Russian man, according to Thomassen.
 Four more people were hospitalized with gunshot wounds and were in critical but stable condition.
-In all 30 people were hurt, most in the panicked stampede after the shots rang out at the Field’s shopping center, on the outskirts of the Danish capital.
+In all, around two dozen people were hurt, most in the panicked stampede after the shots rang out at the Field’s shopping center, on the outskirts of the Danish capital.

-The suspect arrived for a hearing in a packed courtroom, where he is expected to be arraigned on three preliminary charges of murder and four of attempted murder, according to Danish media.
-Preliminary charges are a step short of filing formal charges but allow authorities to keep a suspect in custody during an investigation.
-He cannot be named under a court order, media reported.
+The suspect, who cannot be named by court order, was brought before a judge Monday in a packed courtroom to face three preliminary charges of murder and four of attempted murder.
+That’s a step short of formal charges but allow authorities to keep a person in custody during an investigation.

+When the court ruled that the hearing should be held behind close doors, the media were sent out.
+It wasn’t immediately clear how the suspect pleaded.
+He will remain in custody until July 28, police said.

-Thomassen said police had no indication that anyone helped the gunman, and his motive remains unclear.
+While authorities have said there is no indication that anyone helped the man, Copenhagen police inspector Dannie Rise said the investigation would be complicated.

+“We need to put together this jigsaw puzzle,” Rise said. ”And it is huge.”

-“There is nothing in our investigation, or the documents we have reviewed, or the things we have found, or the witnesses’ statements we have gotten, that can substantiate that this is an act of terrorism,” said Thomassen, who previously identified the suspect as an “ethnic Dane,” a phrase typically used to mean someone is white.
+Earlier, Thomassen said police had discovered nothing so far “that can substantiate that this is an act of terrorism.”
+He has identified the man as an “ethnic Dane,” a phrase typically used to mean someone is white.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts, a vest or sleeveless shirt, and holding what appeared to be a rifle in his right hand.

-Note: This story has been updated to correct that there are fewer than 30 injured.